 Editor's Tip: Make these ornaments without hanging loops (as shown) to use as package decorations.

 For instant elegance, decorate your Christmas tree with handmade felt rosettes.
-The beautiful Christmas ornaments will add a wintry effect to your decor.
+These beautiful Christmas ornaments will add wintry splendor to your decor.

 Perfect on the tree or as pretty tags to decorate presents, these delicate scallop-edge felt Christmas ornaments take just minutes to make.
 To start, cut a piece of felt to match a papier-mache circle; glue the felt onto the circle.
-Cut several different sizes of felt, using pinking shears or scallop-edge punches to create a decorative edge.
-Layer the felt pieces and glue to each other, then to the circle.
+Cut several different sizes of felt circles using pinking shears or scallop-edge punches to create a decorative edge.
+Layer the felt pieces; glue to each other, then to the circle.
 Glue a felt or decorative button to the center, and attach a hanging loop to the ornament.

 Who says felt decorations have to be flat?
 Give your Christmas tree extra dimension with this 3-D ornament.

-Beginning sewers will have fun creating this simple circle-shape ornament; adorn with snowflakelike designs or other seasonal images, such as trees and candy canes.
-Start by cutting two circles of felt; attach together using a blanket stitch.
+Beginning sewers will have fun creating this simple circular ornament adorned with snowflake designs or other seasonal images, such as trees and candy canes.
+Start by cutting two circles of felt, and attach together using a blanket stitch.
 Use contrasting felt colors to add designs; here, a star shape is overlaid onto a small hexagon, and straight stitches and French knots provide decorative elements.
 Create a hanging loop with a longer piece of knotted thread.

 Add a little glimmer to your holiday decorating with mirrored felt Christmas ornaments.
 Made from felt, small round mirrors, and fiberfill, these plush bulbs are not only a fun and easy craft, but they're also a shiny addition to your Christmas tree.

 For a nature-theme Christmas tree, include a few of these crimson cardinal ornaments, which clip onto tree branches rather than hang.
-Spruce up coarse felt with a luxe beaded tail plume and a glittery wing.
+Spruce up coarse felt with a luxe beaded tail plume and glittery wings.